 Magic of Lights at Daytona International Speedway

-The "World Center of Racing" will be transformed into a holiday spectacle with an all new 1.5 mile long Christmas light display that you can drive through!
-Learn more about the Magic of Lights here.
+The "World Center of Racing" will be transformed into a holiday spectacle with an all-new 1.5 miles long Christmas light display that you can drive through!

 South Peninsula Drive, Ponce Inlet

 Of course, no special decorations are needed for Florida’s tallest lighthouse.
 The Ponce Inlet Lighthouse shines brightly all year by day and night.
 To get there drive through Wilbur-by-the-Sea and soak in all the local charm.

 Built in 1926, the coquina Tarragona Tower is a marvel by day and takes on an extra special air at night during the holidays.